McKnight Artist Fellowship Logo

 • Quality of work samples (quality is always defined by a cultural context)

-The applicant is clearly reached beyond early practice as evidenced by:
+The applicant has clearly reached beyond early practice as evidenced by:

 • Significant body of work